Cyclenerd/google-cloud-server-on-demand/README.md

 </details>

-All components put together correctly result in the Shells on Demand Appliance Google Cloud version.
+All components put together correctly result in the Server on Demand Appliance Google Cloud version.

 ## 🪄 Process of creating a VM